JakBern/projects/README.md

 ## FPGA Synth in VHDL

 This was a final project for a class in spring of 2025.
 One of hte suggested projects was a "waveform generator", which made me want to create a full-fledged sequencer.
 I never finished the sequencing aspect or made a demo song to play off it, but the resulting project is a functional (albeit not very user-friendly) monophonic synthesizer on an FPGA.
-For all MIDI frequencies, it can output:
+For all MIDI frequencies it can output:
 - Square waves (with pulse width modulation)
 - Sawtooth waves (with incorrectly done pulse-width modulation)
 - Triangle waves